 When you pick it up, always check the action for any ammunition.
 Never take a firearm from another competitor or hunter unless it is unloaded, and the action is ajar.

-You are responsible for controlling the muzzle on the firearm and make sure it is pointed in a safe direction.
+You are responsible for following important gun safety rules, such as controlling the muzzle on the firearm and making sure it is pointed in a safe direction.
 This rule is vital and must always be followed, even if the gun is unloaded or in its protective case.
 If you follow this rule, you never have to worry about damaging property or injuring another person.

 Safe huntsmen always protect the gun’s trigger.